Br1sbane/test02/content/blog/Blockchain_in_action.md

 •	Candidates have full control over how their data is shared and used while making sure it is protected and compliant with regulations, such as the GDPR.

-•	The Velocity Network Foundation will work on change management and adoption of the solution.
+•	The Velocity Network Foundation will ensure smooth solution adoption and the crititcal mass is reached and

 ![](../images/post-img.jpg)